matoro/chadproject/DOCs/design_doc.md

 ##### RIGHTS AND WRONGS

 It is hard to determine what you're doing wrong or right when it is your very first approach to this type of project.
-Either way, we think that we kept ourselves pretty much restrained to what we had planned and layed out back at our initial drafts - **and that that's a good thing** -; anyway, there are lots of things that we would **implement different if we were to do it again** (from a programming point of view).
+Either way, we think that we kept ourselves pretty much restrained to what we had planned and layed out back at our initial drafts -**and that that's a good thing**-; anyway, there are lots of things that we would **implement different if we were to do it again** (from a programming point of view).
 Here are but a few of them:

 + Reject the *global variables* that we used for MVMT_RATES in globals.c.
 It was a good exercise to get to know them (`extern`), but it is considered bad practice and there is really no point in having them (we could just pass them around).
 + Have some kind of *dump file of CONSTs and DEFINED variables* that are pretty common.
-In lots of cases, we found ourselves declaring and defining the same `struct`sover and over again.
-(For example: *struct textures* for a variety of colors, *struct position* etc)
+In lots of cases, we found ourselves declaring and defining the same `struct`s over and over again.
+(For example: *struct textures* for a variety of colors, *struct position*s etc)
 + Working with *sprites* from the get-go.
 It wasn't until we implemented the plotText functions and with it the utils/charset that we discovered just how easy it was to just plot the array representation of a figure instead that with raw plotPixel(x,y) and math functions in order to draw squares, circles or make a simple face etc. (note that both our enemies and player characters, as well as the terrain and everything not-a-text is made using this type of procedure).
 + Let go of the *unnecessary OOP style programming*.
 At first, when we started modeling our `object`s, we made for them auxiliary functions and setters/getters but there is really no need for them in the imperative-referenced world of C. Most of them are kept unused in the current release.
 + [TODO: Add mortons]